 Under these circumstances cancellations also become much more likely.
 When the values that are listed are not the same as those offered by the appraisals the whole deal can go south very quickly.

 Almost a third of all the closings in June were also found to be what are termed ‘distressed deals’.
 These are deals in which the houses are under foreclosures or short sales.
+And with people purchasing these types of properties, there’s also been a huge demand for a premium long distance moving service like Sky Van Lines that serve all of Pahrump and nearby areas, to take the stress out of moving.

 In these cases the lenders allow for the transaction to take place in which the sale is actually less than the balance on the mortgage.
 These type of sales made up thirty percent of the closings.